 - Venmo Business

 It’s important that your business solutions all talk to each other in one place.
-While the above software solutions are very user friendly and accessible, most are not integrated with your other business operations, like member management, marketing, and reporting — and this can create a lot of administrative overhead and cost you in terms of time waste and missed payments.
+While the above software solutions are very user friendly and accessible, most are not integrated with your other business operations, like member management, membership payments, marketing, and reporting — and this can create a lot of administrative overhead and cost you in terms of time waste and missed payments.